 The policy of the State of Colorado is to provide a competitive total compensation package to ensure that the State is able to recruit, reward and retain a qualified workforce.
 To support this policy, the State's total compensation philosophy is to provide employees with pay increases that recognize employee performance and contributions, and group benefit plans that are competitive with prevailing market trends.

 The Department of Personnel & Administration, Division of Human Resources is responsible for setting and maintaining the State of Colorado compensation plans and follows the annual compensation timeline below.

 Annual Compensation Reports

-DHR conducted a Meet and Confer session to explain the analysis process and methodology used in collecting information for the Total Compensation Survey.
-The Meet and Confer is for informational purposes only and attendance is not required.
-This year's Meet and Confer was held Wednesday, July 15, 2020 via webinar.
-Resources are below.
+DHR conducted a Meet and Confer session to explain the survey process and methodology used in collecting information for the Annual Compensation Report.
+The session will be conducted virtually via webinar.
+The Meet and Confer is held for informational purposes only and attendance is not required.

 - FY 2023-24 Meet and Confer Presentation Slides